rbakx/UnityRobot_/Com-lib/README.md

 1. Download the Asio archive
 2. Extract it anywhere you want
-3. Run `./configure` in this folder
+3. Run `./configure --without-boost` in this folder
 4. Now run `make` and afterwards run `sudo make install`

 Next, we will install Protocol Buffers: